The Barbarian (wrestler): Return to WWF (1994-1995)

 On 6 June 1994, Barbarian returned to the WWF at a house show to face Razor Ramon as a substitute for Diesel.
 He would wrestle numerous matches on house shows against the likes of Lex Luger, Tatanka and Typhoon for the next two months.
 On 1 September, Barbarian replaced an injured Samu and teamed with Fatu against Two Dudes with Attitudes (Shawn Michaels and Diesel) for the Tag Team Championship, just a few days after Michaels and Diesel had beaten The Headshrinkers (Fatu and Samu) for the titles.
 Later that month, he permanently replaced Samu and was renamed Seone, one half of the new version of The Headshrinkers with Fatu after Samu left the WWF.
 On 10 October episode of Monday Night Raw, Vailahi made his televised return to WWF.
 The new combination made only one pay-per-view appearance as a team which was at the Survivor Series event as part of The Bad Guys (Razor Ramon, 1-2-3 Kid and The British Bulldog) against The Teamsters (Shawn Michaels, Diesel, Jeff Jarrett, Owen Hart and Jim Neidhart).
 New Headshrinkers were quickly eliminated but their team won the match after Michaels and Diesel broke up as a team.
 This resulted in Michaels vacating the Tag Team Championship and a tournament was set up to crown the new champions.
 New Headshrinkers participated in the tournament, beating Owen Hart and Jim Neidhart by disqualification in the quarter-final round on 31 December episode of Superstars, before losing to Bam Bam Bigelow and Tatanka in the semi-final round on 14 January 1995 episode of Superstars.
 Seone participated in the 1995 Royal Rumble match as the number six entrant.
 He eliminated Kwang and Rick Martel and then he and Eli Blu eliminated each other.
 This sparked a feud between New Headshrinkers and The Blu Brothers (Jacob and Eli), in which New Headshrinkers came up short.
 New Headshrinkers received an opportunity for the Tag Team Championship against Owen Hart and Yokozuna on 6 May episode of Superstars, but lost the match.
 By July, the Headshrinkers dissolved, as Vailahi left the WWF for WCW.

 While WWE currently references Vailahi as Sione on their website, the character's name was actually spelled Seone on television and in WWF Magazine during his 1994–1995 run.
-Sometimes it was also spelled Sionne in French.